Skip to main content

 1. Tell Us About Your Product

 If you’re new to Galtea, start by creating an account and your first product in the dashboard: Go to the dashboard.
 Follow the Onboarding checklist on the product page (this is the guided setup shown inside your product).
 It will prompt you for product details and help you generate an API key.
 The product details you provide there are used to tailor generated tests and evaluations.
-Keep your Product ID and API key handy for the SDK steps below.

 The product information is crucial – it powers our ability to generate synthetic test data that’s specific to your use case.